 Wasanbon look very pretty, and come in an assortment of shapes and colors.

-These kinoko mushroom-shaped snacks can be found in most stores.
+These kinoko (mushroom) shaped snacks can be found in most grocery stores

 Kiriame are a favorite with kids, and come in endless colors and flavors!

 Kit Kats come in a fascinating array of flavors.
 Try the wasabe Kit Kat!